jwest33/dsam_model_memory/README.md

 > [!CAUTION]
 > DSAM is currently pre-release, functionality might be broken while the app is prepared for release

-DSAM is a high-performance adaptive memory system for AI agents featuring dual-space encoding (Euclidean + Hyperbolic), adaptive residual learning, provenance tracking, event merging with raw event preservation, similarity caching, and dynamic visualization.
+DSAM is a high-performance adaptive memory system for AI agents featuring dual-space encoding (Euclidean + Hyperbolic), multi-dimensional merging, adaptive residual learning, provenance tracking, event deduplication with raw event preservation, similarity caching, and dynamic visualization.

 ## Overview